Rish7223/todo-app/README.md

 ```
 $ npm start
 ```
-* yuhhu.. here is your to-do app.Now edit the styles, Show same creativity.
+* yuhhu.. here is your to-do app.
+Now edit the styles, Show same creativity.